-The use of model systems in coral reef research has accelerated in recent years, with, for example, the sea anemone Exaiptasia diaphana (commonly referred to as "Aiptasia") and the upside-down jellyfish Cassiopea xamachana helping to elucidate the processes underlying the cnidariandinoflagellate symbiosis (e.g. Weis et al. 2008; Medina et al. 2021).
-Additionally, the menthol bleaching method has been applied to a scleractinian coral model, Galaxea fascicularis (Puntin et al. 2023).
-Currently, we lack an equivalent model system and a menthol bleaching method for LBF, despite their significant contributions to coral reef productivity and biogeochemical cycling (reviewed in Narayan et al. 2022).
+The use of model systems in coral reef research has accelerated in recent years, with, for example, the sea anemone Exaiptasia diaphana (commonly referred to as "Aiptasia") and the upside-down jellyfish Cassiopea xamachana helping to elucidate the processes underlying the cnidarian-dinoflagellate symbiosis (e.g. Weis et al. 2008; Medina et al. 2021).
+Recently, the menthol bleaching method has been applied to a scleractinian coral model, Galaxea fascicularis (Puntin et al. 2023).
+Currently, we lack an equivalent model system for LBF, despite their significant contributions to coral reef productivity and biogeochemical cycling (reviewed in Narayan et al. 2022).
 Larger benthic foraminifera are easy to collect for highly replicated experiments, making them ideal candidates for a new model system.
-In particular, the foraminifer Amphistegina lobifera is a tropical to subtropical species (Langer and Hottinger 2000) for which a recent cultivation protocol allowed its growth and reproduction in artificial seawater (ASW) with minimal feeding of marine microalgae (Schmidt et al. 2015, 2016).
-Collection of samples has also become easier, since the opening of the Suez Canal 150 years ago, when Amphisteginids, Soritids, and other LBF have invaded from the Red Sea and reached the Mediterranean (Zenetos et al. 2008; Weinmann et al. 2013).
+In particular, the foraminifer Amphistegina lobifera is a tropical to subtropical species (Langer and Hottinger 2000) and for which a recent cultivation protocol allowed its growth and reproduction in artificial seawater (ASW) with minimal feeding of marine microalgae (Schmidt et al. 2015, 2016).
+Collection of samples has also become easier, since the opening of the Suez Canal 150 years ago, when Amphisteginids, Soritits, and other LBF have invaded from the Red Sea and reached the Mediterranean (Zenetos et al. 2008; Weinmann et al. 2013).
 As the Mediterranean Sea warms, several foraminiferan species are expanding their geographic thermal tolerance range westward (Guastella et al. 2019).
-For Soritids, the population in northern Israel is known to be genetically identical to that in northern Red Sea (Merkado et al. 2013).
+For Soritits, the population in northern Israel is known to be genetically identical to that in northern Red Sea (Merkado et al. 2013).

-In this study, we tested menthol-DCMU bleaching on two species of LBF, Amphistegina lobifera (hosting diatoms) and Sorites orbiculus (hosting dinoflagellates).
-By rearing aposymbiotic LBF, we aim to to inoculate them with different endosymbiotic microalgae, to answer questions about shifts in the symbiont composition in relation to environmental change ('shuffling') and host-symbiont specificity.
+In this study, we tested the potential of two species of LBF, Amphistegina lobifera (hosting diatoms) and Sorites orbiculus (hosting dinoflagellates).
+Both species were bleached using menthol-DCMU incubations without causing increased mortality or inhibiting growth or motility.
+By rearing aposymbiotic LBF, we ultimately hope to inoculate them with different endosymbiotic microalgae, to answer questions about shifts in the symbiont composition in relation to environmental change ('shuffling') and host-symbiont specificity.